-Criteria Real-Time Telemetry Requirements Generators participating in the PJM market as capacity resources Real and reactive power Generators 10 MW (Maximum Facility Output) or larger Real and reactive power Generators greater than 1 MW (Maximum Facility Output) and connected at a bus operating at 50 kV or greater Real and reactive power Solar parks 3 MW (Maximum Facility Output) or greater Real and reactive power (see Section 12.2 for additional requirements) Distributed generators (such as, the treatment of many units dispersed over a wide area as one aggregated unit) modeled less than 10 MW (Maximum Facility Output) Real and reactive data at the BES injection point of accuracy within 10% of hourly MWh settlements data (revenue meter or accumulator data) Public Distribution Microgrid Generators Real and reactive power Status of Public Distribution Microgrid (connected to or disconnected from grid) Generators that will also participate as PJM demand response resources when they will reduce load and have PJM-approved interconnection rights to inject power.
+Criteria Real-Time Telemetry Requirements Generators participating in the PJM market as capacity resources Real and reactive power Generators 10 MW (Maximum Facility Output) or larger Real and reactive power Generators greater than 1 MW (Maximum Facility Output) and connected at a bus operating at 50 kV or greater Real and reactive power Solar parks 3 MW (Maximum Facility Output) or greater Real and reactive power (see Section 12.2 for additional requirements) Distributed generators (such as, the treatment of many units dispersed over a wide area as one aggregated unit) modeled less than 10 MW (Maximum Facility Output) Real and reactive data at the BES injection point of accuracy within 10% of hourly MWh settlements data (revenue meter or accumulator data) Generators that will also participate as PJM demand response resources when they will reduce load and have PJM-approved interconnection rights to inject power.
 Real and reactive data, based on the Generator criteria in this table, at the point of interconnection and real and reactive power for the generators.